 The law provided a broad scope to order all known elements into a tabular form.

-Newlands law of octave was the first to logically based on the atomic weight, i.e., it links the elements’ properties to their atomic masses.
+Newland’s law of octaves was the first to be logically based on the atomic weight, i.e., it links the elements’ properties to their atomic masses.

 This system worked quite better for the lighter elements.
-For example, lithium, sodium, and potassium were assembled.
+For example, lithium, sodium, and potassium.

-The drawbacks of Newlands Law of Octaves are as following:
+The drawbacks of Newland’s law of octaves are as follows:

 Out of the total 56 known elements, Newland could arrange elements only up to calcium.